Ismaestro/angular-example-app/README.md

 ## What's included

-- [x] CRUD: create, update and remove heroes with Firebase
+- [x] CRUD: create, update and remove heroes with this project!
 - [x] Angular Universal (SSR)
 - [x] Use of StateTransferModule to share state between browser and server
 - [x] Security Headers using [helmet](https://helmetjs.github.io).